Molasses Cookies are one of my all-time favorite cookies.

 In honor of the release of our holiday cookbook, 12 Days of Christmas with Six Sisters’ Stuff, we hosted a recipe contest to find YOUR favorite holiday recipes.

-After a lot of baking, cooking and sampling we have chosen 12 of our reader’s favorite recipes.
-Thanks to everyone who participated.
+After a lot of baking, cooking and sampling we chose 12 of our reader’s favorite recipes.

 Related Recipe: You’ll love these quick and easy Soft Vanilla Sugar Cookies.
 Perfect for the holidays!